SAP-samples/teched2025-DA160/exercises/ex5/README.md

-# Exercise 5 - Enhance the Data Product in SAP Databricks and Install enhanced Data Product in Datasphere (20 min)
+# Exercise 5 - Enhance the Data Product in SAP Databricks and Install the custom-built Data Product in SAP Datasphere (20 min)

+At SAP Business Unleashed 2025, we announced SAP Databricks, a landmark partnership that brings the power of Databricks directly into SAP Business Data Cloud.

+What is SAP Databricks?

+SAP Databricks is an SAP-managed OEM version of the Databricks Data Intelligence Platform embedded natively within SAP Business Data Cloud.
+SAP Databricks brings industry-leading AI/ML, data science, and data engineering capabilities together with semantically rich, business-ready data from SAP applications.

 In Exercise 4, we have shared the **Company Code** Data product from SAP BDC cockpit to SAP Databricks.
 The Data scientist can further work on this data product in SAP Databricks.
 In this exercise, we will simulate the process of exploring the Data Product in SAP Databricks, and install the enhanced data product in datasphere so that data analyst can start their work, for example, modeling, in Datasphere.

 ## Exercise 5.1 Hands-on: Enhance the Data Product in Databricks

-Let's first do some enhancements on the **Company Code** Data product which was shared to you previously.
+Let's first do some enhancements on the **Company Code** Data product which was shared previously to SAP Databricks.

 1. Log in to your BDC cockpit, using the link and username/password provided.
 Go to the **System Landscape** tab, locate URL of SAP Databricks, click the URL of Databricks.
 ![locatedatabricks](images/0501-locatedatabricks.png)